26th October 2016

 What do worms look like?

-Roundworms are the most common parasites in cats.
-They look a little like spaghetti and are around three to six inches long.
+Roundworms are the intestinal (gut) parasites seen most often in cats.
+They look similar to spaghetti (sorry to ruin your dinner!) and are around three to six inches long.

-Tapeworms live in the small intestine of cats and are long and flat – some are as long as 30 inches!
-They are a white/cream colour and have a ribbon like appearance.
+Tapeworms live in the small intestine too, but they are long and flat – some are as long as 30 inches!
+As well as being white/cream in colour, tapeworm have a ribbon-like appearance.

 What are the common symptoms of worms in cats?